davidmeredith/devsGuidebook/devGuidebook.md

 >[!TIP]
 There is no need to extract logic such as data validation and invariant checking into utility functions, this logic should be co-located with your data types, in class/record constructors for example.

-Parlog: DOP: A sealed interface hierarchy with record implementations (DOP approach) is not appropriate for the JDK JSON API becauase of the lack of encapsulation, even though it seems like a perfect fit.
-This is because the lack of encapsulation makes internal evolution tricky which is not appropriate for a for long-lived public/stable API like the proposed JdK Json API.
-The DOP approach is great for application code though.
+Here's an interesting comment I noticed after watching a Java update newscast from Nicolai Parlog from the Java DevRel team regarding whether to use DOP for the pending JDK standard JSON API (i.e. a core native Java standard library, not a 3rd party API like Jackson), paraphrasing: "A sealed interface hierarchy with `record` over `class` implementations (i.e. a DOP approach) is not appropriate for the JDK JSON API because of the lack of record encapsulation, even though it seems like a perfect fit.
+This is because the lack of encapsulation makes internal evolution tricky which is not appropriate for a for long-lived public/stable API like the proposed Java JSON API.
+However, the DOP approach is great for application code though."

 #### OOPs - A Performance Mistake\?
+ECS vs OOP
+TODO:

-Casey: Compile time OOP encapsulation hierarchies are bad for performance code such as physics simulations and games.
-Casey advocates for an 'NP Component System' for better performance where 'Discriminated Union' types such as RustEnums, Java Records, Kotlin Inline value classes used with 'match/swtich-case' expressions are more performant than 'Fat Structs' that mix multiple members of different types behind interfaces.
-The former enables better performance as calculations can be efficiently applied to a bunch of these anaemic types by architecting the system's core logic around more relevant 'engineering boundaries' (type safe and no dynamic-dispatch) rather than as individual polymorphic domain objects (dynamic-dispatch e.g. as with traits).
-A nice analogy is that of column based storage (ecs - enum/case/swich?) vs row based storage (oop).
+CaseyM: Compile time OOP encapsulation hierarchies are bad for performance code such as physics simulations and games.
+Casey advocates for an 'NP Component System' for better performance where 'Discriminated Union' types such as RustEnums, Java Records, Kotlin Inline value classes and data classes used with 'match/swtich-case' expressions are more performant than 'Fat Structs' that mix multiple members of different types behind interfaces.
+The former enables better performance as calculations can be efficiently applied to a bunch of these (anaemic) types by architecting the system's core logic around more relevant 'engineering boundaries' that type-safe and have no dynamic-dispatch, rather than as individual polymorphic domain objects.
+A nice analogy is that of column vs row based storage in DBs (ECS - Entity Component System as an analogy to column based storage while row based storage is OOP).

 Anaemic types that have one core value type, outlinking